datasciencecampus/somalia_census_support_public_application/README.md

 `training_data_<area>_<your initials>`

+## Before ingesting data onto GCP

+Run the src/preingress_notebook.py prior to ingesting any data onto GCP to ensure the training data has been formatted correctly.

 ## Things of note
 The [wiki page attached to this repo](https://github.com/datasciencecampus/somalia_unfpa_census_support/wiki/Somalia-UNFPA-Census-support) contains useful resources and other relevant notes.